sampsyo/dq/README.md

 completely downloaded.
 The downloader will retry failed downloads up to five times (this limit is configurable).
 If a URL fails to download after five tries, it is removed from the queue and placed in `~/.dq/failed.txt`.
+Similarly, if a file successfully downloads, its URL is placed in `~/.dq/completed.txt`.

 While the downloader is running, you can continue to add URLs to the queue file.
 The downloader process will pick them up automatically and start